N0RdmannFraN0Rge/IS-213/CONTRIBUTING.md

 ### Standards

-These are the standards that are expected to be followed when contributing to OpenRT.
+These are the standards that are expected to be followed when contributing to OpenFB.
 Reviewers are also expected to check that submitted code follows these standards.

 #### Code Standards